i-dot-ai/django-history-example/README.md

 ## Environment variables

 Copy the `.env.example` template file and rename it `.env`.
 This is where you can add your local environment variables - do not commit this file (it is in the `.gitignore`).
+[NO ENV VARIABLES YET!]

 ## How to run the code/app

 ## Running tests
-Tests use `pyetest` - run `make test` to run all of them.
+Tests use `pytest` - run `make test` to run all of them [NO TESTS YET!].